Sep 16, 2020 Namiko

 We all wish that automation is the answer for any company to get past all hideous manual work, but there is no one simple formula that works for everybody.

 Why?
 Because each organization has different teams, skillsets, tools, and features to deliver.

 For example, many tasks, especially in application deployment, environment provisioning, and configuration, are still manual or semi-scripted, leading to error-prone production.
 So, in most enterprise environments, releases still require a mixture of manual and automated tasks to be coordinated across teams.
 Thus we think automation should always be custom.

 Many companies seek improvements via DevOps and continuous delivery initiatives to overcome this problem.
 Those initiatives usually involve introducing continuous integration, continuous testing, release automation, test automation, and on-demand provisioning.
 The ultimate goal is to integrate these efforts to create an end-to-end pipeline that can orchestrate the appropriate execution of development, configuration, deployment, and testing steps led by the DevOps team.

 Choose the right tools that match your objectives

 A streamlined and highly automated process to solve everyone’s headaches remains the end goal.
 And your team must decide to implement the appropriate tools that match your operation style.
 Let’s ensure the technology you choose can unify your release’s management and technical tracks by achieving visibility and supporting collaborative planning alongside task execution.

 Since automation is the essence of CD, not just a functional test but an end-to-end pipeline automation, tools are used at every stage of the process until deployment.
 These tools, such as version control, unit testing, CI, build automation, quality check, etc., help accomplish the objectives of each stage comprehensively.

 Retest the test to achieve quality

-In the agile world, software quality is everyone’s responsibility.
+In the agile world, software quality assurance is everyone’s responsibility.
 A developer’s responsibility doesn’t end at checking in his code.
 Likewise, a QA engineer doesn’t stop at testing scenarios, opening bug cases at just the code level.
 Developers, testers, project managers and everyone responsible for each stage has to collectively strive for the correct functioning of the delivered software.

 So how do we do that?
 By retesting.